progit/progit/de/04-git-server/01-chapter4.markdown

 <!--When people visit your project, they see this page.
 It contains tabs to different aspects of your projects.
 The Commits tab shows a list of commits in reverse chronological order, similar to the output of the `git log` command.
 The Network tab shows all the people who have forked your project and contributed back.
 The Downloads tab allows you to upload project binaries and link to tarballs and zipped versions of any tagged points in your project.
 The Wiki tab provides a wiki where you can write documentation or other information about your project.
 The Graphs tab has some contribution visualizations and statistics about your project.
 The main Source tab that you land on shows your project’s main directory listing and automatically renders the README file below it if you have one.
 This tab also shows a box with the latest commit information.-->

 Wenn andere Dein Projekt in GitHub aufrufen, sehen sie als erstes diese Hauptseite.
 Die verschiedenen Funktionen, die GitHub für ein Projekt unterstützt, sind in verschiedene Tabs aufgeteilt.
-Der "Commit"-Tab enthält eine Liste aller Commits in chronologischer Reihenfolge.
+Der „Commit“-Tab enthält eine Liste aller Commits in chronologischer Reihenfolge.
 Dabei steht der neueste Commit ganz oben.
 Eine ähnliche Liste erhälst Du, wenn Du den `git log` Befehl ausführst.
-Der "Network"-Tab zeigt alle Benutzer an, die ein Fork von Deinem Projekt erstellt haben und Ihren Teil zum Projekt beigetragen haben.
-Im "Download"-Tab kannst Du Binärdateien hochladen oder Zip-Archive beziehungsweise Tarballs zur Verfügung stellen, die einem bestimmten Tag Deines Projekts entsprechen.
-Im "Wiki"-Tab findest Du ein Wiki, welches Du zu Dokumentationszwecken verwenden kannst.
+Der „Network“-Tab zeigt alle Benutzer an, die ein Fork von Deinem Projekt erstellt haben und Ihren Teil zum Projekt beigetragen haben.
+Im „Download“-Tab kannst Du Binärdateien hochladen oder Zip-Archive beziehungsweise Tarballs zur Verfügung stellen, die einem bestimmten Tag Deines Projekts entsprechen.
+Im „Wiki“-Tab findest Du ein Wiki, welches Du zu Dokumentationszwecken verwenden kannst.
 Außerdem kannst Du dort andere Informationen über Dein Projekt der Welt mitteilen.
-Der "Graphs"-Tab stellt Dir eine grafische Übersicht zur Verfügung, die dir anzeigt, wer und wann jemand etwas zu Deinem Projekt beigetragen hat.
+Der „Graphs“-Tab stellt Dir eine grafische Übersicht zur Verfügung, die dir anzeigt, wer und wann jemand etwas zu Deinem Projekt beigetragen hat.
 Außerdem enthält dieser Tab eine Projekt-Statistik.
-Der "Source"-Tab, welcher standardmäßig beim Aufruf Deines Projekts angezeigt wird, zeigt das oberste Verzeichnis Deines Repositorys an.
+Der „Source“-Tab, welcher standardmäßig beim Aufruf Deines Projekts angezeigt wird, zeigt das oberste Verzeichnis Deines Repositorys an.
 Wenn Dein Projekt eine README-Datei enthält, wird der Inhalt dieser Datei unterhalb der Verzeichnisstruktur angezeigt.
 Zusätzlich zeigt dieser Tab eine Übersicht mit den letzten Commit-Informationen an.

 <!--### Forking Projects ###-->
 ### Fork von einem Projekt erstellen ###

 <!--If you want to contribute to an existing project to which you don’t have push access, GitHub encourages forking the project.
 When you land on a project page that looks interesting and you want to hack on it a bit, you can click the "fork" button in the project header to have GitHub copy that project to your user so you can push to it.-->

 Wenn Du an einem bereits vorhandenen Projekt mitarbeiten willst und Du zu diesem keine Schreibrechte hast, bietet Dir GitHub die Möglichkeit einen Fork von diesem Projekt zu erstellen.
-Wenn Du beim Stöbern durch GitHub bei einem interessanten Projekt landest und Du damit ein bisschen spielen willst, kannst Du die "Fork"-Schaltfläche im Projekt-Header auswählen.
+Wenn Du beim Stöbern durch GitHub bei einem interessanten Projekt landest und Du damit ein bisschen spielen willst, kannst Du die „Fork“-Schaltfläche im Projekt-Header auswählen.
 GitHub kopiert das gesamte Projekt in Deinen Benutzerbereich.
 Auf dieses kannst Du jetzt auch pushen.

 <!--This way, projects don’t have to worry about adding users as collaborators to give them push access.
 People can fork a project and push to it, and the main project maintainer can pull in those changes by adding them as remotes and merging in their work.-->